eclipse-openj9/openj9-utils/helm-chart/openj9-jitserver-chart/README.md

 ## Limitations
 * Deploys on Linux on x86-64, Linux on Power and Linux on Z 64-bit only.
 In the future other platforms may be supported as well.
-* Supports Java 8 and Java 11.
-Other Java versions may be supported in future releases.
+* Supports Java 8 and Java 11 only.
+For the most up to date information, please check the [JITServer technology introduction](https://www.eclipse.org/openj9/docs/jitserver/).